-§4310.
+§ 4310.
 Proceeding costs not allowable

-(1) COSTS.-The term "costs", with respect to a proceeding, means all costs incurred by a contractor, whether before or after the commencement of the proceeding, including-

-(A) administrative and clerical expenses;

-(B) the cost of legal services, including legal services performed by an employee of the contractor;

-$({\rm C})$ the cost of the services of accountants and consultants retained by the contractor; and

-(D) the pay of directors, officers, and employees of the contractor for time devoted by those directors, officers, and employees to the proceeding.
-(2) PENALTY.-The term "penalty" does not include restitution, reimbursement, or compensatory damages.

-(3) PROCEEDING.-The term "proceeding" includes an investigation.

-(b) IN GENERAL.-Except as otherwise provided in this section, costs incurred by a contractor in connection with a criminal, civil, or administrative proceeding commenced by the Federal Government, by a State, or by a contractor or grantee employee submitting a complaint under section 4712 of this title are not allowable as reimbursable costs under a covered contract if the proceeding-

-(1) relates to a violation of, or failure to comply with, a Federal or State statute or regulation; and

-(2) results in a disposition described in subsection (c).

-(c) COVERED DISPOSITIONS.-A disposition referred to in subsection (b)(2) is any of the following:

-(1) In a criminal proceeding, a conviction (including a conviction pursuant to a plea of nolo contendere) by reason of the violation or failure referred to in subsection (b).

-(2) In a civil or administrative proceeding involving an allegation of fraud or similar misconduct, a determination of contractor liability on the basis of the violation or failure referred to in subsection (b).
+- (a) DEFINITIONS.-In this section: (1) COSTS.-The term "costs", with respect to a proceeding, means all costs incurred by a contractor, whether before or after the commencement of the proceeding, including- - (A) administrative and clerical expenses; - (B) the cost of legal services, including legal services performed by an employee of the contractor: - (C) the cost of the services of accountants and consultants retained by the contractor; and - (D) the pay of directors, officers, and employees of the contractor for time devoted by those directors, officers, and employees to the proceeding. - (2) PENALTY.-The term "penalty" does not include restitution, reimbursement, or compensatory damages. - (3) PROCEEDING.-The term "proceeding" includes an investigation. - (b) In General.-Except as otherwise provided in this section, costs incurred by a contractor in connection with a criminal, civil, or administrative proceeding commenced by the Federal Government, by a State, or by a contractor or grantee employee submitting a complaint under section 4712 of this title are not allowable as reimbursable costs under a covered contract if the proceeding- - (1) relates to a violation of, or failure to comply with, a Federal or State statute or regulation; and - (2) results in a disposition described in subsection (c). - (c) COVERED DISPOSITIONS.-A disposition referred to in subsection (b)(2) is any of the follow- - (1) In a criminal proceeding, a conviction (including a conviction pursuant to a plea of nolo contendere) by reason of the violation or failure referred to in subsection (b). - (2) In a civil or administrative proceeding involving an allegation of fraud or similar misconduct, a determination of contractor liability on the basis of the violation or failure referred to in subsection (b).

-(3) In any civil or administrative proceeding, the imposition of a monetary penalty or an order to take corrective action under section 4712 of this title by reason of the violation or failure referred to in subsection (b).

-(4) A final decision to do any of the following, by reason of the violation or failure referred to in subsection (b):

-(A) Debar or suspend the contractor.

-(B) Rescind or void the contract.

-(C) Terminate the contract for default.

-(5) A disposition of the proceeding by consent or compromise if the disposition could have resulted in a disposition described in paragraph (1), (2), (3), or (4).

-(d) COSTS ALLOWED BY SETTLEMENT AGREE-MENT IN PROCEEDING COMMENCED BY FEDERAL GOVERNMENT.-In the case of a proceeding referred to in subsection (b) that is commenced by the Federal Government and is resolved by consent or compromise pursuant to an agreement entered into by a contractor and the Federal Government, the costs incurred by the contractor in connection with the proceeding that are otherwise not allowable as reimbursable costs under subsection (b) may be allowed to the extent specifically provided in that agreement.

-(e) COSTS SPECIFICALLY AUTHORIZED BY EXECU-TIVE AGENCY IN PROCEEDING COMMENCED BY STATE.-In the case of a proceeding referred to in subsection (b) that is commenced by a State, the executive agency that awarded the covered contract involved in the proceeding may allow the costs incurred by the contractor in connection with the proceeding as reimbursable costs if the executive agency determines, in accordance with the Federal Acquisition Regulation, that the costs were incurred as a result of-

-(2) specific written instructions of the executive agency.
+- (3) In any civil or administrative proceeding, the imposition of a monetary penalty or an order to take corrective action under section 4712 of this title by reason of the violation or failure referred to in subsection (b). - (4) A final decision to do any of the following, by reason of the violation or failure referred to in subsection (b): - (A) Debar or suspend the contractor. - (B) Rescind or void the contract. - (C) Terminate the contract for default. - (5) A disposition of the proceeding by consent or compromise if the disposition could have resulted in a disposition described in paragraph (1), (2), (3), or (4). - (d) COSTS ALLOWED BY SETTLEMENT AGREEMENT IN PROCEEDING COMMENCED BY FEDERAL GOVERNMENT.-In the case of a proceeding referred to in subsection (b) that is commenced by the Federal Government and is resolved by consent or compromise pursuant to an agreement entered into by a contractor and the Federal Government, the costs incurred by the contractor in connection with the proceeding that are otherwise not allowable as reimbursable costs under subsection (b) may be allowed to the extent specifically provided in that agreement. - (e) Costs Specifically Authorized by Executive Agency in Proceeding Commenced by State.-In the case of a proceeding referred to in subsection (b) that is commenced by a State, the executive agency that awarded the covered contract involved in the proceeding may allow the costs incurred by the contractor in connection with the proceeding as reimbursable costs if the executive agency determines, in accordance with the Federal Acquisition Regulation, that the costs were incurred as a result of- - (1) a specific term or condition of the contract; or - (2) specific written instructions of the executive agency.